 Anti-CD38 antibodies like Daratumumab, MOR202, and Isatuximab are an emerging line of new therapeutics for the treatment of multiple myeloma and other cancers.
 They can lead to a strong interference in indirect antiglobulin tests (IAT) and are a major and increasing challenge for immunohematology laboratories.

-Imusyn has developed a new and patent-pending reagent which can overcome anti-CD38 antibody interference in one, simple step.
-It inhibits the agglutination effect of Daratumumab specifically, without affecting other anti-erythrocyte antibodies like anti-Kell, thus eliminating the need to pre-select donors for compatibility testing.
+Imusyn has developed a new and patented reagent which can overcome anti-CD38 antibody interference in one, simple step.
+It inhibits the agglutination effect of Daratumumab, MOR202, and Isatuximab specifically, without affecting other anti-erythrocyte antibodies like anti-Kell, thus eliminating the need to pre-select donors for compatibility testing.

-DaraEx can be ordered from our distribution partner inno-train Diagnostik GmbH.
+DaraEx is for research use only.
+It can be ordered from our distribution partner inno-train Diagnostik GmbH.

 Imusyn’s proprietary technology masks the CD38 on the surface of the red blood cells.
 The primary component of DaraEx is an anti-CD38 antibody without a human Fc region.
 When treating red blood cells (RBC) with DaraEx, the antibody binds CD38, thus covering the epitope of Daratumumab.
 The DaraEx-treated RBC will behave as if no Daratumumab was present in the sample.